data protection

 Address: Barichgasse 40-42, 1030 Vienna

-Phone number: +43 1 52 152-0
+Telephone number: +43 1 52 152-0

-E-mail address: dsb@dsb.gv.at
+Email address: dsb@dsb.gv.at

 Website: https://www.dsb.gv. at/

-data transfer to third countries
+Data transfer to third countries

-security of data processing
+Security of data processing

 communication

-affected persons
+Affected persons

 The above-mentioned processes affect everyone who contacts us via the communication channels we provide.